Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

 First, we'll need an animation loop.
 I already covered it [in this post](/blog/javascript-animation-loop/), so I won't repeat myself, I'll just reuse that code.

 Starting code looks like this.
-It is missing two things - game state updates and rendering.
+We need to implement two things missing - game state updates and rendering.

 ```tsx
 // ----- Game loop